Group 2 Gallery

 Foto

-Monumental Capacci fresco in italian restaurant "San Francisco", Paris
+Monumental Capacci fresco in italian restaurant "San Francisco", Paris.
+Painted in the 1940's.

 In 1947 André Breton invites Capacci to join the International surrealist exhibition at Galerie Maeght